-It should be noted that the prevailing torque makes a significant contribution to the torsional stress in the fastener shank.
+It is important to note that the prevailing torque makes a significant contribution to the torsional stress in the fastener shank.
 Equation [6.5.2] includes this effect via the Mapp,max term.
 To minimise preload scatter it is recommended to measure (and compensate for) the prevailing torque each time a fastener is tightened.

 After the shear stress in the fastener exceeds its yield point a state of total plastic deformation is reached, whereby the torsional stresses through the cross section are constant.
 To include this effect, the polar section modulus is corrected to,